-Pregnancy Category C. Pioglitazone was not teratogenic in rats at oral doses up to 80 mg/kg or in rabbits given up to 160 mg/kg during organogenesis (approximately 17 and 40 times the maximum recommended human oral dose based on mg/m, respectively).
+Pregnancy Pregnancy Category C. Pioglitazone was not teratogenic in rats at oral doses up to 80 mg/kg or in rabbits given up to 160 mg/kg during organogenesis (approximately 17 and 40 times the maximum recommended human oral dose based on mg/m, respectively).
 Delayed parturition and embryotoxicity (as evidenced by increased postimplantation losses, delayed development and reduced fetal weights) were observed in rats at oral doses of 40 mg/kg/day and above (approximately 10 times the maximum recommended human oral dose based on mg/m).
 No functional or behavioral toxicity was observed in offspring of rats.
 In rabbits, embryotoxicity was observed in and alose of 160 mg/kg (approximately 40 times the maximum recommended human oral dose based on mg/m).
-Delayed postnatal development, attributed to decreased body weight was observed in offspring of rats at oral doses of 10 mg/kg and above during late gestation and lactation periods (approxi-mately 2 times the maximum recommended human oral dose of 10 mg/kg should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Delayed postnatal development, attributed to decreased body weight, was observed in offspring of rats at oral doses of 10 mg/kg and above during late gestation and lactation periods (approxi-mately 2 times the maximum recommended human oral dose on gg/m2).
+There are no adequate and well-controlled studies in pregnant women.
+ACTOS should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

-The potential risk to the fetus.
+the potential risk to the fetus.
 Because current information strongly suggests that abornal blood glucose levels during pregnancy are associated with a higher incidence of congenital anomalies, as well as increased neonatal morbidity and mortality, most experts recommend that insulin be used during pregnancy to maintain blood glucose levels as close to normal as possible